Tobiasloch/rkchess-minimax-ai/README.md

 The project contains submodules.
 Therefore you have to use `--recurse-submodules`.

 Run `make` to compile the code.
 The binary is then in `./bin/rkchess`.
 To get information on how to use it run `./bin/rkchess --help`.
+The tests are in the binary `./bin/test`